Mutations as Levy flights: Data on large chromosomal rearrangements in the LTEE

-Summarizing the present section, we may say that, for SPMs along a cell lineage, we estimate $p_{SPM}=5\times 10^{-4}$ and $p_{SPM}^{(b)}\sim 3\times 10^{-10}$ mutated bases per generation.
-The latter is obtained from the slope of the model curve in Fig. \ref{fig2} near the origin, where $\tau_f$ is minimal.
-Finally, in the studied population, a mutator genotype may increase by a factor of 100 the point mutation rate.
-The next section is devoted to large rearrangements.
-Data on large chromosomal rearrangements are provided in Ref. [\onlinecite{LJ}].
-Due to experimental limitations, authors can not reliably detect rearrangements smaller than 5 Kilo bases (Kb).
-On the other hand, they can only perform measurements on clones, that is representatives of a population, which may exhibit strong deviations from mean values.
+Data on large chromosomal rearrangements are provided in Ref. \cite{LR}.
+Due to experimental limitations, authors can not reliably detect rearrangements smaller than 5 Kilo base pairs (Kbp).
+On the other hand, they perform measurements on clones, that is representatives of a population, which may exhibit strong deviations from mean values.

+Let us stress that mutations are rare events.
+The data reported in Refs. \cite{SPM} and \cite{LR} are the results of 20 years of evolution and 40000 bacterial generations.
+However, only around 100 large chromosomal rearrangements are registered in the 12 populations under study.
+With such scarce data we can not pretend a precise description of the mutation distribution function.
+Only qualitative and semi-quantitative results can be extracted.

 The first set of results involve a time sequence of clones of the population Ara-1, as in the previous section.
 That is, samples at generations 2000, 5000, 10000, 15000, 20000, 30000, 40000, and 50000.